 Smaller towns always remind me I need to slow down and enjoy the little things in life.
+Just like Warrenton, NC reminded me or the affect Milford had on me.
 I’m used to larger cities – both where I have lived and tend to travel – but I truly enjoy small towns.

 Downtown Milford is incredibly walkable.
 If you arrive by car I recommend parking for a few hours (there is plenty of street parking) and enjoy exploring this quaint town in Delaware by foot.
 Plan to spend the better part of a day there or, to maximize your relaxation and enjoyment, stay for a night or two.

 This is a beautiful walkway along the small Mispillion River that runs through downtown Milford, DE.
 It has paved walkways and beautiful landscaping.
 The calm energy of the town will make your Riverwalk stroll that much more enjoyable.

 I absolutely love when a city is so supportive of art.
 Milford has attractive, brightly decorated little model boats throughout downtown.
 It was fun to walk around and spot so many!
 Whether you are in photos with the boats or take photos of them, challenge yourself to find them all.